YOU KNOW WHAT'S THE WORST?

 Burn out from working in the Content Mill from Hell.

-This is precisely why I got into business: because I know that I can fix all of that.
+This is precisely why I got into business: because I know that I can help you fix all of that, and more!

 I'm a video editor that specializes in content creation & repurposing, and I know two things to be true: